Everywhere we travel we see people stepping up and making improv better - innovating, experimenting, professionalising.

 If you have an questions or clarifications please contact us at firstname.lastname@example.org

-Courses will always be natively online and a mixture of lecture-style content, discussion groups and personal working supported by downloadable resources.
+Courses will always be natively online and a mixture of lecture-style content, discussion groups, practical exercises and personal working, supported by downloadable resources.
+Most of our courses are recorded so you can catch up or watch back too.

 Book here for a class and discounted membership bundle.